Fats, Oils, & Grease (FOG) Management Program

 The HBPW will use this information to properly administer our Pretreatment, Fats, Oils and Grease (F.O.G.) and cross-connection programs as required by the Missouri Department of Natural Resources (DNR).
 The information collected will be used to identify situations which may be a problem to our collection/distribution system and biological processes.
 We are responsible for collecting and tabulating this information to ensure proper controls are in place for sources, or potential sources, of pollution and contamination.

-The survey, available for download at the bottom of this page, must be completed and appropriately signed.
-Please complete this form, print, sign and mail a hard copy of the survey no later than October 6th, 2017.
+The survey, available at the bottom of this page, must be completed and appropriately signed.
 The form must be signed by a corporate officer or manager per 40 CFR 403.12(l).
 Mail completed surveys to:

 If we find, based upon your response, more information is necessary concerning your facilities water and sewer uses, we will contact you to set up a visit to ensure your facility is in compliance.